lifemapper/lmsyft/sphinx/aws/aws-setup.rst

 * Add the ssh key to Github

-  * In the Github website, login, and navigate to your user profile
+  * In the Github website, login, and navigate to your profile Settings
   * Select **SSH and GPG keys** from the left vertical menu
   * Choose **New SSH key**
   * In a terminal window, copy the key to the clipboard::